siatoolsuit/siarest-vscode/README.md

 ![Install VSIX](https://i.imgur.com/F8uLHCw.png)

 ### Easy Method
-Just Clone this Repo Local
+Just Clone this repo locally.

-Open the root directory with Visual Studio Code and right click on the extension file `rest-verification-0.2.0.vsix`.
+Then open the root directory with Visual Studio Code and right click on the extension file `rest-verification-0.2.0.vsix`.

 Then hit `Install Extension VSIX` and it should install the extension.